 Liver cancer (hepatocellular carcinoma) is a cancer arising from the liver.
 It is also known as primary liver cancer or hepatoma.
-The majority of primary liver cancers (over 90 to 95%) arises from liver cells, which make up 80% of liver tissue, and is called hepatocellular cancer or carcinoma.
+The majority of primary liver cancers (over 90 to 95%) arise from liver cells, which make up 80% of liver tissue and are called hepatocellular cancer or carcinoma.

-Metastatic liver disease (cancer) or secondary liver cancer, is cancer that has spread to the liver, having originated in other organs such as the colon, stomach, pancreas, breast, and lung.
-Thus, the term liver cancer actually can refer to either metastatic liver cancer or hepatocellular cancer.
+Metastatic liver disease (cancer), or secondary liver cancer, is cancer that has spread to the liver, originating in other organs such as the colon, stomach, pancreas, breast, and lung.
+Thus, the term liver cancer actually refers to either metastatic liver cancer or hepatocellular cancer.

 When your doctor finds a reason to suspect cancer in the liver, you will be advised to undergo a series of diagnostic tests.
 Some of these tests are noninvasive and require a brief visit to a clinic or lab.
 Others are more involved and may require an overnight stay in a hospital.

-Every patient with a liver tumor should be evaluated for a resection (surgical removal of a section of an organ).
-It is the only chance for cure.
-Removing the tumor will rid the body of the cancer and also prevent further spread to other regions.
-The goal of liver resection is to completely remove the tumor and the appropriate surrounding liver tissue without leaving any tumor behind.
+Every patient with a liver tumour should be evaluated for resection (surgical removal of a section of an organ).
+It is the only chance for a cure.
+Removing the tumour will rid the body of the cancer and prevent its further spread to other regions.
+The goal of liver resection is to remove the tumour and the appropriate surrounding liver tissue completely without leaving any tumour behind.

-This utilises microwaves to generate thermal energy and heat within the target tissue, using needles placed into the lesion under image guidance.
-It is usually used for irresectable lesions and be applied percutaneously (through the skin), laparoscopically or during laparoscopy.
+This treatment utilises microwaves to generate thermal energy and heat within the target tissue, using needles placed into the lesion under image guidance.
+It is usually recommended for irresectable lesions and can be applied percutaneously (through the skin), laparoscopically, or during laparoscopy.

-This involves infusion of emulsion of chemotherapy agent mixed with lipoidal into the feeding artery of the tumour, followed by embolisation.
-This is usually for large iresectable tumoours limited to the liver with no involvement of the portal vein.
+This procedure involves infusion of an emulsion of chemotherapy agents mixed with lipoidal into the feeding artery of the tumour, followed by embolisation.
+It is usually reserved for large, inoperable tumours limited to the liver with no involvement of the portal vein.

-Chemotherapy uses drugs to treat the cancer.
-These drugs work by interfering with the growth of cancer cells and lends to cell death.
-Effectiveness of treatment is evaluated regularly with physical exams, blood tests and x-rays.
-A drug is considered effective if it causes the cancer cells to shrink, to stop growing, or to die.
+Chemotherapy uses drugs to treat cancer.
+These drugs work by inhibiting the growth of cancer cells, leading to cell death.
+The effectiveness of this treatment is evaluated regularly through physical exams, blood tests, and X-rays.
+A drug is considered effective if it causes the cancer cells to shrink, stop growing, or die.

 Liver transplantation has become an accepted treatment for patients with end-stage (advanced) liver disease of various types.
-Moreover, liver transplantation is the best option for patients with tumors that are less than 5cm in size who also have signs of liver failure.
+Moreover, liver transplantation is the best option for patients with tumours that are less than 5 cm in size and also show signs of liver failure.

 Request For An Appointment